2023-2024 Learning Collaboratives

 Diabetes Learning Collaborative

-Obtain CDCES certification by participating in this LC!
-The LC provides guidance and assistance to health center staff on obtaining the CDCES certification, which is recognized as the gold standard for diabetes care and support.
-NCFH is partnering with the Association of Diabetes Care & Education Specialists (ADCES) and Expert Consultant, Ardis Reed, for the third year, to assist LC participants in strengthening their readiness to take the Certified Diabetes Care and Education Specialist (CDCES) exam, formerly known as CDE, and become a certified CDCES.
+For the past three years, NCFH has offered Diabetes LC to provide guidance and assistance to health center staff on obtaining the CDCES certification, which is recognized as the gold standard for diabetes care and support.
+A total of 152 healthcare professionals have been part of this unique learning experience and gone out with very high self-reported levels of satisfaction, knowledge gained and applicability.
+NCFH is partnering with Expert Consultant, Ardis Reed, for the fourth year, to assist LC participants in strengthening their readiness to take the Certified Diabetes Care and Education Specialist (CDCES) exam, formerly known as CDE, and become a certified CDCES.
+Enhance your skills and knowledge to better serve populations living with diabetes and help prevent the chronic condition on time, all while also working on your personal professional advancement opportunity.
 Additional CDCES information can be found here.
-You can also watch the info sessions hosted by NCFH here.

 Health center staff recommended to participate include registered nurses, nurse practitioners, occupational therapists, optometrists, pharmacists, physical therapists, physicians, clinical psychologists, podiatrists, registered dietitians or dietitian nutritionists, or any health care professional with a minimum of a master’s degree in social work.